 Text dispatch when full

-Site supers text a photo and the container number to the dispatcher — no portal logins, no ticketing.
+Site supers text the dispatcher a clear photo with the container number — no portal logins, no ticketing needed.

 Step 2